Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 **Fencing.** `Load`, `Store`, `Accept`, and `Confirm` are linearizable. `Load` atomically snapshots state and acquires single-writer ownership; each successful `Load` returns a higher `QueueEpoch` and fences every earlier one.
 Operations under an old epoch return `gerrors.ErrQueueFenced`.
 This is what makes relocation safe: the replacement controller's `Load` fences the departed incarnation's writes.

 **First write wins.** The first successful `Store` for a `MessageID` is authoritative: retries return the stored snapshot, so nondeterministic serializers cannot create conflicts or mutate an accepted message.
-A new `MessageID` proposing anything other than `CurrentSeq + 1` returns `gerrors.ErrQueueConflict`.
+A new `MessageID` proposing anything other than `CurrentSeq + 1` returns `gerrors.ErrQueueConflict`. `StoreChunked` applies the same ownership to a whole batch keyed by the shared business `MessageID`: a retry returns every original chunk with its sequence and payload, ignoring the proposed chunk count and bytes.
+The ownership is shape-proof in both directions: a resubmission that re-encodes above the threshold reaches the batch through the `StoreChunked` retry, and one that re-encodes below it reaches the batch through `Store`'s `gerrors.ErrQueueChunkedBatch` verdict, so a confirmed-but-retained chunked message can never be appended a second time as a whole message.

 **Acceptance boundary.** Durable acceptance begins when `Store` returns nil.
 The producer's retention handoff (removing or durably marking the item) happens before `StoredAck`; only after `Accept` may an implementation compact `MessageID` metadata, and only once the sequence is also confirmed.
 Normal traffic therefore does not grow a permanent index.
 A crash inside the `Stored` / `StoredAck` / `Accept` window conservatively retains that one mapping until the producer resubmits and acceptance completes.